 - Above the chart or map, select Subscribers, Subscribers gained, or Subscribers lost for a date range.

-- Sign in to YouTube Studio Beta.
-If you're not part of the beta, learn more.
+- Sign in to YouTube Studio beta.
+If you haven't tried the beta, learn more.

 - In the left menu, click Analytics.